thamaranga/springboot-mysql-k8s/README.md

 # springboot-mysql-k8s
-This is a sample spring boot rest api which is deployed  in a local kubernates cluster (minikube)
+This is a sample spring boot rest api which is deployed  in a local kubernates cluster (docker desktop kubernates cluster)

-Starting the minikube kubernates cluster minikuber start

 Inside the project, kubernates folder contains all the yaml files  related to creating configmaps, creating secrets, creating deployments and services.